vikas-azureiot/MSLearnLabs-AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_13-deploy-and-debug-custom-azure-iot-edge-module.md

     > **Note**: If you are on Windows and see a message in the Terminal that reads, in part, `open //./pipe/docker_engine: The system cannot find the file specified.`, Docker is likely not started, or running correctly.
 A Docker restart or even a full computer restart might be necessary.

     > **Note**: If you see a message that reads, in part, `image operating system "linux" cannot be used on this platform`, change your Docker configuration to support Linux containers.
-(Ask your instructor for assistance if necessary.)

     > **Note**: A build may take some time depending on what Docker images you have on your machine already and the speed of your Internet connection.
 The build includes downloading Docker images if not present and updating container instances if necessary.